Norway Says Will Close Border To Russia Tourists - UrduPoint

 Norway Says Will Close Border To Russia Tourists

-Oslo, (APP - UrduPoint / Pakistan Point News - 23rd May, 2024) Norway said on Thursday that it will close its border to Russian tourists, shutting their last direct access to Europe's border-free Schengen area.
+Oslo, (APP - UrduPoint / Pakistan Point News - 23rd May, 2024) Norway said Thursday that it will close its border to Russian tourists, shutting their last direct access to Europe's border-free Schengen area, as Moscow vowed to respond to the "discriminatory" measure.

 As of May 29, most Russian tourists will not be able to enter Norway, which shares a 198-kilometre (123-mile) border with Russia in its far north, the government said in a statement.